D-Star-AI/dsRAG/docs/concepts/overview.md

 ### Relevant Segment Extraction (RSE)

 RSE is a query-time post-processing step that:

 1. Takes clusters of relevant chunks
 2. Intelligently combines them into longer sections (segments)
 3. Provides better context to the LLM than individual chunks

 RSE is particularly effective for:

 - Complex questions where answers span multiple chunks
-- Identifying appropriate context length based on query type
+- Adapting the context length based on query type
 - Maintaining coherent context while avoiding irrelevant information

 ## Document Processing Flow